 If you plan to make changes to the functionality of your app, you must submit those changes for review and approval.
-Before you do that, be sure to test and develop your changes using a separate app, as described above.
+Before you do that, be sure to test and develop your changes using a separate test app, as described above.

 Once you've tested your changes, you can resubmit for review: